Skip to main contentScroll Top

 The imposing container ship OOCL Chongqing (366m long) at the port of Singapore.

-For the record, knowing the name of the boat (on my full-size photo you can easily read it), you can follow its tracks. via a dedicated site (it is not at all sponsor and a bit off topic, but I find it funny).
+For the record, knowing the name of the boat (on my full-size photo you can easily read it), you can follow its tracks. via a dedicated site (This isn't sponsored at all and is a bit off-topic, but I find it funny).

 St John, Lazarus and Seringat Islands

-I admit I've digressed a bit above, but I wanted to clarify the situation in the country to make what follows easier to explain.
-Note that today, if you look at the ferry website (see below), you will see only St John and A piece (at the counter they also indicate Lazarus).
+I admit I got a little sidetracked above, but I wanted to clarify the situation in the country to make what follows easier to explain.
+Namely, that today, if you look at the ferry website (see below), you will only see St. John and Kusu as destinations (at the counter, they also list Lazarus).

-If you hover over the image below, you will understand the significant evolution of these islands.
-By default, what you see is the state of this group of islands, before the land reclamation work.
-In this case, they were four very distinct islands.
-The other image shows the islands today.
+If you hover your mouse over the image below, you will understand the significant changes these islands have undergone.
+By default, what you see is the state of this group of islands BEFORE the land reclamation work.
+In this case, there were four distinct islands.

-In short, St John and the Lazarus/Seringat group are today linked by a bridge, thus forming a single “entity”.
+The other image represents the islands today where St John and the Lazarus/Seringat complex are now connected by a bridge, thus forming a single "entity".

 To explain the circumstances of my visit, I went there to see what was going on on these islands, take pictures and get information on how to get there.
 Basically, it was for my blog and to tell you about it.

-I am telling you this because, in concrete terms, if you want to see these islands, it is better to dedicate the whole day to them.
-Given the ferry schedule, it's not really possible otherwise unless you do like me, a visit to just one island.
-(Kusu, the smallest).
+I'm mentioning this because, realistically, if you want to see these islands, it's best to dedicate a full day to it.
+Given the ferry schedule, it's not really possible otherwise unless you do as I did and visit just one island (Kusu, the smallest).

 on ferry to st john singapore